JOHNYXUU/crawl-SourceForge/README.md

         this code will turn into error,too(:)sorry,i am a newbie for python)

-        advice:no more then 25000 in English category
+        advice:no more than 25000 in English category

 3
         remember too change the dir_name in your PC